 What Is B2B IP Tracking?

 B2B IP tracking is the process of identifying website visitors by performing a ‘reverse IP lookup’ on their IP address and matching this to a company or organization name.
-It is commonly used by business-to-business (‘B2B’) marketing and sales teams to support direct sales reps with more actionable website-driven leads.
+It is commonly used by business-to-business (B2B) marketing and sales teams to improve lead generation from anonymous website visitor traffic.